HurricanoDev/Hurricano/README.md

 ```

-2. Now rename the config.example.json file to config.json and the required enviormental variables like bot token, ownerIds etc.
+2. Now rename the config.example.json file to config.json and the required enviromental variables like bot token, ownerIds etc.

 ```json
 {